AndresFaundez/riaCodingChallenge/README.md

 The visual concept, particularly the modern CSS approach and lighting effects, was inspired by the JavaScript Mastery channel.
 You can check the reference video here(https://www.youtube.com/watch?v=I1V9YWqRIeI).

+FUTURE:
+I think the most important feats that should be added in the future are error display and the functionality of the charts (my initial idea)
 Usage
 1. Install dependencies
 Bash